Last Updated: June 19, 2026

 Tecno Spark 40C KM4k Firmware (Flash File) Drivers, Tools & Guide

-I always recommend extracting the firmware to a simple folder path like C:Firmware.
-SP Flash Tool can sometimes struggle to find the scatter file if the path contains spaces or special characters.
-It is a small detail, but it saves a lot of hassle.
+One thing I always recommend before you start: extract the firmware to a simple folder path, something like C:FirmwareKM4k.
+SP Flash Tool can sometimes have trouble locating the scatter file if the folder path contains spaces or special characters.
+It is a small thing, but it saves a frustrating few minutes of wondering why the tool is not loading the file.

 Your Tecno Spark 40C KM4k firmware comes as a compressed ZIP file.
 Download and extract it using WinRAR or 7-Zip.
 Once extracted, open the folder and confirm it contains the scatter file before proceeding.

-You can factory reset the Tecno Spark 40C KM4k without a computer by powering off the device completely, then holding Volume Up and Power at the same time until the recovery menu appears.
+To factory reset Tecno Spark 40C KM4k without a computer, power off the device completely, then hold Volume Up and Power at the same time until the recovery menu appears.
 Use the volume keys to navigate to “Wipe Data/Factory Reset” and confirm with the Power button.

 A hard reset erases all data and restores Tecno Spark 40C KM4k to its original factory state.
 This fixes most software problems, slow performance, app crashes, forgotten screen locks, and bootloops.
 If the issue persists after a factory reset, a full firmware flash using SP Flash Tool is covered in the following sections.